The Amex Gold and Platinum cards both earn valuable Membership Rewards and come packed with perks for frequent travelers – but which is best for you?

 The annual fee on the American Express Gold card is a fairly substantial $250, and the fee is not waived for the first year.
 The annual fee on the Platinum card comes in at $550 – one of the highest annual fees of any credit card.
 But there’s no denying that the Platinum card also comes with many perks to help offset the high annual cost.

-Also worth noting is that there is no additional fee to add authorized user cards on the American Express Gold card (up to five additional cards).
+Also worth noting is that there is no additional fee to add authorized user cards on the American Express Gold card (up to five additional cards, then $35 annually for six or more).
 On the Amex Platinum, you can add up to three authorized users for a total of $175 per year and then an additional $175 annual fee for any following authorized user.

 The American Express Gold card is definitely more accessible for more people, with its much lower annual fee.
 But if a $550 annual fee doesn’t faze your budget, take a look at the perks that come with the American Express Platinum card to see if you’ll get enough value to offset the higher cost.

 If you travel frequently and don’t already have hotel elite status or a Priority Pass lounge membership, you may see value in the Platinum card.
-If you’re a foodie who spends a lot on restaurants and groceries, the Gold card might be for you.
+If you’re a foodie who spends a lot on restaurants, groceries and Uber Eats deliveries, the Gold card might be for you.

 Or consider that both cards earn valuable Membership Rewards points, and American Express easily lets you combine points earned on different cards.
-So, you might even find value in having both cards in your wallet.
+So instead of choosing between the Amex Gold vs. Platinum, you might even find value in having both cards in your wallet.